madrugado/gia-corpus/README.md

 Corpus of exam tests for 9-graders in Russia for NLP/ML purposes

 ## About contents
-The two types of files:  with or w/o "processed" tag.
+The two folders with files: "raw" and "processed".
 If "processed", so this text is alredy cleaned from the all other text, than questions and answers.
-Is there is no tag, so it is raw text content of PDF.

 We're only using (mostly) first twenty multiple choice questions, since they have only one right answer.